Tasoskz/Projects/RFIDCardReader/README.md

-This project consists of an arduino uno, a RFID reader (RC522) and two RFID tags.
+This project consists of an Arduino Uno, an RFID reader (RC522), and two RFID tags.
-The purpose of this project is to built a system that will give permission for an operation if the right tag passes the RFID reader.
+The purpose of this project is to build a system that will permit an operation if the right tag passes the RFID reader.
 The library that was used https://github.com/miguelbalboa/rfid

-Analytical documentation presented in greek is uploaded in https://drive.google.com/file/d/1XjBXu3V32Qq0wZYJunxhfVCewNNYj_19/view?usp=sharing
+Analytical documentation presented in Greek is uploaded in https://drive.google.com/file/d/1XjBXu3V32Qq0wZYJunxhfVCewNNYj_19/view?usp=sharing